-An even bigger contribution to low inflation has been coming from the healthcare sector.
-Mandated cuts to Medicare payment growth, which also tend to be incorporated into payments for nongovernment health services, have kept inflation in overall health-care services unusually low for several years.9 These legislated changes have been a key factor holding inflation below the Fed's 2 percent target, despite a strengthening economy.
+An even bigger contribution to low inflation has been coming from the health-care sector.
+Mandated cuts to Medicare payment growth, which also tend to be incorporated into payments for nongovernment health services, have kept inflation in overall health-care services unusually low for several years (Clemens, Gottlieb, and Shapiro 2016).
+These legislated changes have been a key factor holding inflation below the Fed's 2% target, despite a strengthening economy.